 - Tautomerization is the process by which a compound’s isomers are changed into tautomers.
 Ketoses undergo tautomerization to form aldoses and then act as reducing sugars.

 - Disaccharides can either be reducing or non-reducing.
 For example, Sucrose and trehalose are non-reducing sugars since glycosidic bonds between their anomeric carbons do not permit them to transform into an open-chain form with an aldehyde group.
 Instead, they remain in the cyclic form.
 However, lactose and maltose are reducing disaccharides.

 They can transfer electrons to other compounds and can cause the reduction of other compounds, themselves being oxidized.
 They serve as a reducing agent.
 The following points summarize some of the most essential qualities of reducing sugar.

 - A free aldehyde group and a ketone, respectively, are present in the structures of reducing sugars such as glucose and fructose.

-- Usually, reducing sugar is not oxidized, but Some relatively weak oxidizing substances, such as metal salts, can be used to oxidize them.
+- Reducing sugar can be oxidized with weak oxidizing substances, such as metal salts, which can be used to oxidize them.